desyncr/auto-ls/README.md

 You may redefine default functions or define custom functions to be run on cwd/enter-key:

-- Before loading auto-ls define a function to be executed
+- Before loading auto-ls define a function to be executed:

       auto-ls-custom_function () {
         echo "Current directory list:"